 What If I Don’t Have That Much?

 How much you spend on your semester is really up to you.
-You don’t need to buy lots of souvenirs, go shopping, eat out (remember, your meals are covered when you’re not on vacation) or book expensive flights.
-Opt to take public buses not taxis, check out free things to do in your city (like museums, parks, and beaches) and save what you have for vacation time.
+You don’t need to buy lots of souvenirs, go shopping at the local mall, or eat out (remember, your meals are covered when you’re not on vacation).
+There are always free things to do in your city, so you can save your cash for vacation time, and tour free parks, museums, and beaches to help you save.

 How Can I Still Go On Vacation?